 Boat ride in the gorge

 The Mont-rebei gorge is a perfect example.
 With towering cliffs on either side and shimmering reflections in the water this was a photographer’s dream boat trip.
-It was so tranquil and serene.
+It was so tranquil and serene and such an interesting place.
 It’s hard to believe that we were only 2 hours away from London.
 You can also trek in this area with various routes for you to choose from.

 Sit in a cafe in Vielha